lshzndx/metabase/docs/users-guide/04-asking-questions.md

 # Asking questions

-Metabase's two core concepts are questions and their corresponding answers.
+VLink's two core concepts are questions and their corresponding answers.
 Everything else is based around questions and answers.
-To ask a question in Metabase, click the **+ New** button in the upper right of the main navigation bar, and select either:
+To ask a question in VLink, click the **+ New** button in the upper right of the main navigation bar, and select either:

 - Question
 - [SQL query](./writing-sql.md)

-This page covers how to ask a question using Metabase's graphical query builder, the "Question" option.
+This page covers how to ask a question using VLink's graphical query builder, the "Question" option.

 ## Creating a new question with the query builder